logz56k/memory/assets/[README.md].txt

-This folder stores sound samples used by SynthLAN.
-Because binary files are not included, each sample is available as a `[name].wav.txt` file.
-Convert these text files back into `.wav` files before running the program.
-Replace them with your own synth tones or loops if desired.
+This folder should contain four MP3 tracks used by SynthLAN.
+Add files named `low.mp3`, `medium.mp3`, `high.mp3`, and `error.mp3`.
+These files are not stored in the repository; place your own synthwave loops here before running the program.

-low_traffic.wav    - Played during low network usage. medium_traffic.wav - Played when network usage increases. high_traffic.wav   - Played at high network activity. error.wav          - Triggered on spikes or drops.
+low.mp3    - Played during low network usage. medium.mp3 - Played when network usage increases. high.mp3   - Played at high network activity. error.mp3  - Triggered on spikes or drops.